 So what can you do to overcome these difficulties?
 Practice, practice, practice.
 You’ll be investing in your safety, and who knows…you might even have fun!

-Finding A Good Gun For Concealed Carry In Any Outfit
+Finding A Good Gun For People With Small Hands

 Of course, however, a major benefit of a smaller firearm is that it’s easy to conceal in most outfits.
 The more comfortable and practical it is for you to conceal your firearm, the more likely you are to leave the house prepped for protection.